About the Inquiry

 The National Children’s Commissioner will provide technical advice to the inquiry on the implementation of the Convention on the Rights of the Child.

-Submissions to the inquiry are now closed.
-The inquiry received over 230 submissions from individuals and organisations.
+The Inquiry received over 230 submissions from individuals and organisations.
 Click here to read the public submissions.

-The President of the Australian Human Rights Commission, Professor Gillian Triggs, has convened five public hearings of the National Inquiry into Children in Immigration Detention 2014 on:
+The President of the Australian Human Rights Commission, Professor Gillian Triggs, convened five public hearings of the Inquiry on:

 - 4 April 2014 (in Sydney)